Gerard Way: Music career

-2001–2013, 2019–present: My Chemical Romance
+2001–2013: My Chemical Romance

-As teenagers, Gerard and his brother Mikey Way, who later became the bassist of My Chemical Romance, were influenced by artists including Iron Maiden, The Misfits, Danzig, Black Flag, Queen, Pulp, Blur, Morrissey, and The Smiths.
+As teenagers, Gerard and his brother Mikey Way, who later became the bassist of My Chemical Romance, were influenced by artists including Iron Maiden, The Misfits, Danzig, Black Flag, Queen, Pulp, Alkaline Trio, Blur, Morrissey, and The Smiths.
 Way originally wanted to be a guitarist.
 His grandmother bought him his first guitar at the age of eight, and he played in short-lived bands such as Ray Gun Jones and Nancy Drew with future bandmate Ray Toro.
 When he was not successful (one band kicked him out due to his lack of skill with the guitar), he chose to concentrate on his art career.

 Way was working as an intern for Cartoon Network in New York City during the September 11, 2001 attacks.
 Seeing the effects of the attacks first-hand prompted Way to change his views on life in the following weeks.
 He told Spin magazine, "I literally said to myself, 'Fuck art.
 I've gotta get out of the basement.
 I've gotta see the world.
 I've gotta make a difference.'"
 To help deal with the emotional effects the attacks had on him, Way wrote the lyrics to the song "Skylines and Turnstiles", which became the first song by My Chemical Romance.

 Way has also contributed vocally to other bands' songs such as Every Time I Die's "Kill the Music", Head Automatica's "Graduation Day", Say Anything's "In Defense of the Genre", and The Oval Portrait's "From My Cold Dead Hands" and "Barnabus Collins Has More Skeletons in His Closet Than Vincent Price".

 In interviews, Way has stated that music and his artwork were effective outlets for his longtime battles against depression, alcoholism, and prescription drug abuse.
-Using music to resolve personal battles has also led Way to create deeply personal songs such as "Helena," which he wrote in memory of his late grandmother.
+Using music to resolve personal battles has also led Way to create deeply personal songs such as "Helena", which he wrote in memory of his late grandmother.

 On March 22, 2013, My Chemical Romance announced their break up.